PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 > "In my experience, a minimum of 30 responses is needed before the survey becomes directionally useful.
 At 100+ responses I am much more confident in the results."

-An open research project run by Hiten Shah, co-founder of KISSmetrics, used the PMF Survey on 731 Slack users, the results showed:
+An open research project run by Hiten Shah[^3], co-founder of KISSmetrics, used the PMF Survey on 731 Slack users, the results showed:

 - 51% responded they would be very disappointed if they couldn't use Slack
 - These users believed it increased productivity and improved collaboration